purescript-contrib/purescript-optparse/README.md

 Builders work by building the option from scratch, and eventually lifting it to a single-option parser, ready to be combined with other parsers using normal `Applicative` and `Alternative` combinators.

-See the [haddock documentation][hackage] for `Options.Applicative.Builder`
-for a full list of builders and modifiers.

 There are four different kinds of options in `purescript-optparse`: regular options, flags, arguments, and commands.
 In the following,